jeremycollake/blog/ExtractAssociatedIcon.md

 As for the minimum size, the documentation makes no reference to that.
 We can assume it’s MAX_PATH, but on Windows that can be expanded and it’s unclear how the API would behave in those situations.

-So, as you can now deduce, the problem was that the buffer passed to ExtractAssociatedIcon was, in rare cases, being overwritten, resulting in a buffer overflow.
+So, as you can now deduce, the problem was that the buffer passed to ExtractAssociatedIcon was, in rare cases, being overwritten, sometimes resulting in a buffer overflow.

 Although these APIs are not deprecated, there are newer Shell32 APIs like [SHGetFileInfo](https://learn.microsoft.com/en-us/windows/win32/api/shellapi/nf-shellapi-shgetfileinfow) to perform this task, and my recommendation is to use them instead.